 Female Voiceover Artist

-Debbie Irwin is an award-winning political voice actor with 20 years experience.
+Debbie Irwin is an award-winning political voice actor with 20 years in the business.
 She was the voice of The Statue of Liberty, and is recognized as an expert in medical narration.
-She has experience in documentaries, commercials, video games, and has even been the Voice of God (VOG) on award shows.
-Debbie has voiced ad campaigns for Cory Booker and Chuck Schumer.
+In addition to the many projects she’s voiced in the political realm (Cory Booker, Stacey Abrams, Chuck Schumer), other high profile clients include The Metropolitan Museum of Art, The Smithsonian, MIT, Volvo, Citibank, Pandora and more.
+Her medical narration experience covers all forms of content— medical devices, Pharma, eLearning, health care provider training, patient education, MOA and MOD animations, and award shows.
 Fun Fact about Debbie: Her home has been featured on the cover of Country Magazine.
 Debbie regularly voices for The Democratic Party.Studio Details

-Debbie has a fully-equipped, sound-proof, home studio with only the best professional equipment in order to ensure none of the New York sounds make it into the recording: StudioBricks Booth, Sennheiser MKH 416, Neumann TLM 103, Sound Device USBPre 2, Adobe Audition, Twisted Wave, Izotope RX7.Turnaround Time
+Debbie has a fully-equipped, sound-proof, home studio with only the best professional equipment to ensure broadcast quality audio for all her projects: a state-of-the-art StudioBricks Booth, Sennheiser MKH 416 and Neumann TLM 103 microphones, Sound Device USBPre 2 interface, and multiple software programs Adobe Audition, Twisted Wave, and Izotope RX7.Turnaround Time

 Debbie is available for live, directed voiceover sessions from her studio over the phone, through Source Connect Standard, ISDN Bridging, Zoom, Skype and Phone Patch.